 Restricted fee simple land, on the other hand, is land where an individual Native American or tribe holds title to the property.
 The property is not held in trust.
 This type of land is restricted in that it can only be alienated (transferred or sold) or encumbered (for example, mortgaged) by the owner with the approval of the Secretary of the Interior.

 This category can also be further broken down depending on whether the land has been designated for an individual or a tribe.

-Generally, banks secure mortgage loans on Native American land with:
+Often, banks secure mortgage loans on Native American land with:

 Whether the mortgage will encumber the property itself or a leasehold interest usually depends on if an individual or the tribe holds the property.

 Though the foreclosure will likely take place in tribal court, that court will often utilize state foreclosure statutes.
-(Many tribes adopt and incorporate by reference the applicable state statutes.)
+Many tribes adopt and incorporate by reference the applicable state statutes.
 However, the forum, hearings, and procedures can be quite different from state court.
 For example, in Navajo lands, the trial courts must explain the rights, charges, and the factual basis for charges in the Navajo and English languages.

 The foreclosure of restricted fee properties might take place in tribal court or the state court in the county where the property is located.
 If no tribal foreclosure law exists or the tribal court chooses not to exercise jurisdiction over foreclosures, the foreclosure will typically be completed in state court in accordance with the laws of that state.
 The loan documents may also confer jurisdiction to the applicable state courts.

 Because of the complicated nature of foreclosures involving Native American land, it's highly recommended that you contact a lawyer if you're behind in the payments for a home that's located on tribal land.
 A lawyer can advise you about the foreclosure process, including any potential defenses, as well as help you work out an alternative to foreclosure, like a loan modification.